top of page

 THE LIVING RESOURCE PROJECT

-The many faces & hearts supporting the end of life journey.
+The many faces & hearts supporting the end-of-life journey.

-The Living Resource Project is a compassionate communities initiative that shares the voices of end of life practitioners and companions through a series of heartfelt interviews.
-This project shines a light on caring and creative services, increasing awareness of the options available for support on the end of life journey.
+The Living Resource Project is a compassionate communities initiative that shares the voices of end-of-life practitioners and companions through a series of heartfelt interviews.
+This project shines a light on caring and creative services, increasing awareness of the options available for support on the end-of-life journey.

 When it comes to living and dying, we can take inspiration from the natural world and notice that all ecosystems involve species that depend on each other for health.
 Wellbeing does not exist in isolation; it is nurtured by relationships.
 In these times in the global North, we live in a lonely culture, one that values individualism.
 Many of us are unsure of how to truly connect with others, and because of this we often lack a sense of belonging.